 - Short bio(s)

-- A realistic plan for execution: including a description of the labor, digital skills, funds and other resources involved.
-This does not mean necessarily that you have access to the resources you need, just that you are aware of what they are. [max words: 500]
+- Optional: if your project requires or would benefit from funding, please provide a transparent, itemized explanation of your funding requirements, including a description of the labor, digital skills, funds, and other resources involved.
+We recognize that many project do not require an budget, and providing one does not necessarily mean that you have access to the resources you need, just that you are aware of what they are.. [max words: 500]